meganide/chat-app/README.md

   User story: I can see other people's messages

   User story(optional): I can search for a group

+  focus chat input automatically add tests show if user is online or not

 <!-- Please update value in the {}  -->